gve-sw/sdwan-uplink-automation/README.md

 TEMPLATEID = "your template id here"
 DEVICEID = "your device UUID here"
 ```
-You can test this script using the SDWAN sandbox on devent [LINK](https://developer.cisco.com/sdwan/)
+You can test this script using the SDWAN sandbox on DevNet [LINK](https://developer.cisco.com/sdwan/)

 ## Usage: